 Any official Stanford group can establish its web presence using the main Stanford web servers to host their pages.
 These sites are accessed by the https://web.stanford.edu/group/groupname/ URL path.
 The sites are also accessible through a redirect at groupname.group.stanford.edu.
 For instance, tango.group.stanford.edu maps to web.stanford.edu/group/tango/ automatically.

 Your group’s AFS group directory includes a WWW directory, which holds the web pages (unless they are driven by a content management system such as Drupal, which requires using the CGI and MySQL services).
 This WWW directory has been pre-configured to work with the web.stanford.edu web server.

 - Request a group directory

 To get web space for your group, you'll need a directory in AFS under /afs/ir.stanford.edu/group/.
 If you don't already have one, use the AFS Group Request form to ask for a group directory.
-To be official, student groups must be currently registered with the Office of Student Activities and Leadership.
+To be official, student groups must be currently registered with the Office of Student Engagement.
 All requests for Stanford web space must be made by an officer of the student group.
 Academic research groups must be sponsored by a regular faculty member.

 - Create your HTML and styles (and content)